ravindu644/Android-Kernel-Tutorials/devcontainers/readme.md

   2. Switch Remote Explorer dropdown to "GitHub Codespaces"
   3. Pick your desired Codespace and press plug button (3rd arrow) to connect to Codespace.
 To stop it press stop button beside connect button

-## Managing Codespaces
+## Managing GitHub Codespaces
 ![alt text](img/managecodespace-1.png)
-From here you can do various things to manage your Codespaces like starting and stopping codespace, deleting codespaces, change its settings like machine type, etc.
+From here you can do various things to manage your codespaces like starting and stopping codespace, deleting codespace, change its settings like machine type, etc.